gsc-aoyama/wwwdev4i18n/pages/exchange/detail.md

 ## Japan Studies Courses

-The Japan Studies Courses offer a variety of programs and events that allow students to immerse themselves in Japan together with their domestic counterparts.
+The Japan Studies Courses offer a variety of programs that allow students to immerse themselves in Japan together with their domestic counterparts.
 Students can choose from a selection of courses covering business, culture, history, sociology, and spatial information, where they will learn from a collection of renowned researchers, artists, and policy analysts about issues in each field.
 Some of the courses provide opportunities for hands-on experiences of traditional and contemporary Japanese culture, from Noh and Kabuki to pop culture and robotics, inside and outside of the classroom.
-These events give students the chance to become familiar with numerous aspects of Japan's vibrant cultural heritage while building lasting connections with their Japanese peers.

 <a href="../../assets/docs/2020/Course_Descriptions_for_Japan_Studies_Courses.pdf" target="_blank" class="pdf">Course Description for Japan Studies Courses (PDF)</a>